ZackeryRSmith/tercontrol/README.md

 -->
 ## Features <a name="features" />

-- No dependencies (other then pythons standard library)
+- No dependencies (other then python's standard library)
 - Cursor
     - Move the cursor N times (up, down, left, right)
     - Set/get the cursor position